Kelvin Fletcher: Career

-In 2021 Fletcher and his wife, Liz Marsland, bought a 120 acre plot of land in the village of Wincle near Macclesfield, Cheshire, with the plan to set up a farm.
+In 2021, Fletcher and his wife, Liz Marsland, bought a 120 acre plot of land in the village of Wincle near Macclesfield, Cheshire, with the plan to set up a farm.
 Their efforts were filmed for a BBC TV series, Kelvin's Big Farming Adventure which aired in January 2022.
 In 2023 the couple filmed a new series on the farm for ITV, Fletchers' Family Farm, which consisted of 8 hour long episodes as well as a special Fletchers' Family Farm at Christmas broadcast on 24 December 2023.

 Since leaving Emmerdale, Fletcher has appeared in Death in Paradise, and Moving On.
 In January 2022, he played the part of Jack in The Teacher alongside Sheridan Smith.

 Motor racing career

 Fletcher first ventured into motor racing after a visit to a motoring show with his father in January 2012.
 He obtained an MSA Competition Licence and won the 2012 Silverstone Classic Celebrity Challenge race.
 Fletcher also competed in the Mighty Mini's and the Team Trophy.
 He was invited to partake in the Porsche Supercup support race of the 2014 British Grand Prix, where he finished 22nd.

 Fletcher signed a contract to drive a Chevrolet Cruze entered by the Power Maxed Racing team in the 2016 British Touring Car Championship in March that year.
 He missed the Knockhill Racing Circuit and the Rockingham Motor Speedway rounds because his wife was due to give birth to their first child.
 Dave Newsham drove his car instead.
 During the season, Fletcher competed in 24 races spread over eight rounds of three events.
 He scored no points and was 31st in the final drivers' championship standings.

 For the 2017 season, Fletcher moved to the British GT Championship and shared a Nissan 370Z Nismo with fellow driver Tim Eakin for the UltraTek Racing RJN in the GT4 category.
 He was mentored by FIA World Endurance Championship and 24 Hours of Le Mans class victor Martin Plowman during his rookie season.
-After three years of running in GT4 with Plowman, they will move up to the GT3 class in a Bentley Continental.
+After three years of running in GT4 with Plowman, they would move up to the GT3 class in a Bentley Continental.